 Greenhouse-based Solution (Hard Design)

 Ideal if you want a very robust design for long-term use.
 See

 below accessory options such as biogas stove double burner,

 1.5kW generator, and hot water system.

 Hard Design Specifications

 - Bag max pressure: 30kPa

 - Gas Storage Volume: 1m³

-- Biogas Production: 2m³/day or higher (depending on
+- Biogas Production: 2m³/day or higher

 - External Design: Greenhouse with Stainless Steel Frame/Sink/Outlet